FRC4992/2023ChargedUpBaseCode/README.md

 # 2023ChargedUpBaseCode

-inital command robot template for 2023 frc charged up robot
+code for 2023 charged up base competition

+implements pneumatics (Kermit) and getting pitch from the NavX sensor (Shelley)